PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - When there is no any next date available then show `-`.
 - For `NQSO` & `ISO`  type
   - Exercise Price
-    - Shows `Exercise Price` when grant is made.
   - Expiration Date
-    - Show date when Grant is expired.
-- For `RSA` & `RSU`
-  - Same as common column.
-- For `Carried Interest`
-  - Same as common column.
-- Records are sorted in the descending order of Grand Date.
+- Under each Grant type table, Records are sorted in the descending order of Grant Date.
-- Each records have one expand button.
-On click of expand icon, expand that Grant.
+- For each Grant shows one expand icon.
+On click of expand icon, shows details of that particular Grant.
-- On click of row expand that grant.
-  - When Grant is expand then show `Reduce` icon.
-On click, reduce that grant.
+- When Grant is expanded, shows Shrink icon.
+On Click of Shrink icon, hides  table of that particular Grant.
-- On hover shows hover effect.
-- On hover shows, vertmore action menu at right side on the row.
+- On mouse hover of any grant record, it shows hover effect and vertmore action menu at right side.

   - Vertmore action are : `Edit` & `Delete`.
     - On Edit, opens edit dialog of that Grant.
-  - On Delete, if delete is possible then shows `Delete Confirmation` dialog otherwise shows `Delete Not Possible` dialog.
+    - On Delete, peform delete action.

 ### UI Rule